 SECTION 12.
-TRIBAL LOTTERY SYSTEM TERMINAL ALLOCATIONS
+TRIBAL LOTTERY SYSTEM PLAYER TERMINAL ACQUISITION AND OPERATION

-- 12.1 Initial Allocation.
-During the first year of operations under this Appendix, the Tribe shall be entitled to an allocation and operation of 425 Player Terminals ("Allocation"). - 12.2 Compliance Requirement.
-Following one year of operation, the SGA shall conduct a review of the Tribal Lottery System operation to determine whether the requirements set forth in Sections 12.2.1 through 12.2.5 have been satisfied.
-If the operation is in compliance, the Tribe's Allocation shall be increased to 675 Player Terminals.
-The following requirements shall be met: - 12.2.1 There have been no violations of the provisions of the Compact that have resulted in sanctions imposed by the Federal District Court; - 12.2.2 There have been no violations of the Compact which are substantial or would be deemed material due to repetition; - 12.2.3 There have been no material adverse impacts on the public safety or welfare of the surrounding communities in the nature of criminal activities directly related to the operations of the Class III gaming facility; - 12.2.4 Any changes in the operating requirements which are necessary to accommodate the increase in terminals have been implemented; and
+- 12.1 Allocation.
+The Tribe shall be entitled to an allocation of, and may operate or transfer the ability to operate, up to 975 Player Terminals ("Allocation"). - 12.1.1 If the Tribe has not previously operated a gaming facility, the SGA shall conduct a standard compliance review commencing on the one year anniversary of the facility's opening to determine whether the following requirements have been satisfied: - a.
+There have been no violations of the provisions of the Compact that have resulted in sanctions imposed by the Federal District Court; - b.
+There have been no violations of the Compact which are substantial or would be deemed material due to repetition; - There have been no material adverse impacts on the public safety or welfare of the surrounding communities in the nature of criminal activities directly related to the operations of the Class III Gaming Facility; - d.
+Any changes in the operating requirements that are necessary to accommodate any increase in the number of Player Terminals in use have been implemented; and - e.
+All fees due from Tribe under Section 13 have been paid, or in the alternative either a memorandum of understanding with the SGA ("MOU") has been entered into or an arbitration has been demanded, has not been resolved, and the Tribe has complied with the provisions of Section 13.5.